rderelle/Broccoli/README.md

 ## Overview

-Broccoli, a user-friendly pipeline designed to infer with high precision orthologous groups and pairs of proteins using a phylogeny-based approach.
-Briefly, Broccoli performs ultra-fast phylogenetic analyses on most proteins and builds a network of orthologous relationships.
+Broccoli is designed to infer with high precision orthologous groups and pairs of proteins using a mixed phylogeny-network approach.
+Briefly, Broccoli performs ultra- fast phylogenetic analyses on most proteins and builds a network of orthologous relationships.
 Orthologous groups are then identified from the network using a parameter-free machine learning algorithm (label propagation).
-Broccoli is also able to detect chimeric proteins resulting from gene-fusion events and to assign these proteins to the corresponding orthologous groups.
+Broccoli also detects chimeric proteins resulting from gene-fusion events and assigns these proteins to the corresponding orthologous groups.

 __Reference:__ <a href="https://doi.org/10.1101/2019.12.13.875831">Broccoli: combining phylogenetic and network analyses for orthology assignment</a>